Swedish women's football team.

 Here are 10 Swedish sports stars, from footballer Alexander Isak to hockey forward William Nylander.

-1. Alexander Isak – goalscorer extraordinaire
+1. Alexander Isak – super striker

 2. Armand Duplantis – pole vault supremo